-Cols' contribution to the lives of children with cancer was officially recognised with an Order of Australia in 2000.
+Col's contribution to the lives of children with cancer was officially recognised with an Order of Australia in 2000.
 Before founding the charity, Col was a tourist coach driver.
 He dedicated 30 years of his life to his profession, during which time he looked after many high-profile clients including US Secret Service agents and members of the Papal visit of Pope John Paul II.

-Simmone Reynolds Bachelor of Commerce (Marketing and Management), Masters (Military and Defence Studies)
+Simmone Reynolds BCom (Marketing and Management), Masters (Military and Defence Studies)

-Simmone is a founding member of The Kids' Cancer Project Board and is an officer in the Australian Army.
-Simmone is passionate about people and is pursuing further postgraduate study in human resource management.
+Simmone is a founding member of The Kids' Cancer Project Board and is currently employed with the Australian Defence Force as a Communications Officer.
 Earlier in her career, Simmone spent nine years working in the fast-moving consumer goods sector holding positions in marketing, national account management and category development for blue chip multinationals Unilever Australasia and Nestlé.